doyindevops/DevOps_Projects/PROJECT TWELVE/README.md

 In this project, I will continue working with `ànsible-config-mgt` repository and make some improvements of our code.
 We will refactor our Ansible code, create assignments, and learn how to use the import functionality.
 Imports allow to effectively re-use previously created playbooks in a new playbook - it allows us to organize our tasks and reuse them when needed.

+## Code Refactoring
+Refactoring is a general term in computer programming.
+It means making changes to the source code without changing expected behaviour of the software.
+The main idea of refactoring is to enhance code readability, increase maintainability and extensibility, reduce complexity, add proper commenting without affecting the logic.
+For this project we will move things around a little in our ansible code from the last project but the overall state of the infrastructure will remain the same.

+Let us review and improve on our Ansible code!

 #### Step 1

 ##  Jenkins Job Enhancement